Edward George Bootle-Wilbraham, 2nd Earl of Lathom1

 Consanguinity Index=0.0%

-Lady Wilma Pleydell-Bouverie was the daughter of William Pleydell-Bouverie, 5th Earl of Radnor and Helen Matilda Chaplin.1 She married, firstly, Edward George Bootle-Wilbraham, 2nd Earl of Lathom, son of Sir Edward Bootle-Wilbraham, 1st Earl of Lathom and Lady Alice Villiers, on 15 August 1889.1 She married, secondly, Lt.-Gen. Sir Henry Merrick Lawson in 1912.1 She died on 10 February 1931.1
+Lady Wilma Pleydell-Bouverie was born in 1869 at Ufford, Lincolnshire, England.2 She was the daughter of William Pleydell-Bouverie, 5th Earl of Radnor and Helen Matilda Chaplin.1,3 She married, firstly, Edward George Bootle-Wilbraham, 2nd Earl of Lathom, son of Edward Bootle-Wilbraham, 1st Earl of Lathom and Lady Alice Villiers, on 15 August 1889.1 She married, secondly, Lt.-Gen. Sir Henry Merrick Lawson on 16 November 1912.1 She died on 10 February 1931.1

 Her married name became Bootle-Wilbraham.
-As a result of her marriage, Lady Wilma Pleydell-Bouverie was styled as Countess of Lathom on 19 November 1898.
-From 1912, her married name became Lawson.1
+After her marriage, Lady Wilma Pleydell-Bouverie was styled as Countess of Lathom on 19 November 1898.
+From 16 November 1912, her married name became Lawson.1 She was appointed Commander, Order of the British Empire (C.B.E.) in 1920.3

 Citations